darkoid/WebVulnerabilities/README.md

 ```

 ## Burpsuite
-It comes preinstalled will kali, if you are on other linux use this [guide](https://www.linuxfordevices.com/tutorials/linux/install-burpsuite-community) from portswigger.
+It comes preinstalled will kali, so no need to install it manually.
 Burpsuite is developed by PortSwigger.
 This tool serves as an application layer proxy which allows you to capture the requests issued by your Browser.
 With BurpSuite, you can capture requests, alter them, launch attacks, try put different headers and more!

+We'll use burpsuite to catch requests make changes and then send it to get desired response.
+Burpsuite community edition has some restrictions
+on **Intruder**(automated attacks), so we'll do those using wffuz command-line tool which also comes pre-installed in kali.

 **How to setup burpsuite?**
 Install foxy proxy addon on your browser([firefox](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)/[chrome](https://chrome.google.com/webstore/detail/foxyproxy-standard/gcknhkkoolaabfmlnjonogaaifnjlfnp)) then select options > add > put title as `8080`, port as `8080` and Proxy IP address or DNS name as `127.0.0.1` > click save.
 Now whenever you need to use burosuite just fireup the application and select the 8080 title from addon menu.